cockroachdb/docs/StyleGuide.md

 Best practices:

-- Try to avoid personal pronouns (i.e., use proper nouns, "the user", etc.)
+- Avoid personal pronouns (i.e., use proper nouns, "the user", etc.)
-- If personal pronoun is needed for clarity or conciseness, default to gender-neutral pronouns (they/them)
+- If a personal pronoun is needed for clarity or conciseness, default to gender-neutral pronouns (they/them)
 - Be aware of other possible gendered language (e.g., man-hours, man-in-the-middle attacks), and find alternatives.

-Examples:
+#### Examples

 - Replace _man hours_ with one of: **work hours**, **staff hours**, **person hours**.
 - Replace _manning_ with **staffing**.